Irish bankrupt Quinn escapes jail sentence again

 Quinn, his arms folded, sat beside his son, Sean, at the back of the packed courtroom as the judge read out her ruling.

-She held off any punitive measures against Quinn to allow him time to comply with court orders to cooperate with the bank, echoing a similar move last month, where he was ordered to disclose information regarding assets located as far afield as Russia, Ukraine and Belize.

-Justice Elizabeth Dunne sentenced Quinn's son and his nephew, who were also found guilty of contempt, to three months jail and brushed off allegations of a "medieval approach" by Quinns' lawyers, saying it was a way of encouraging compliance with the orders.
+Justice Elizabeth Dunne said she would leave the matter, to see what Quinn did about the overseas assets.
+But she sentenced Quinn's son and his nephew Peter Quinn, who were also found guilty of contempt, to 3 months in jail.

-She described their contempt as "outrageous" and was unimpressed with "a lack of openness and frankness on the part of the Quinns" throughout the trial.

 The bank's lawyers said there had been a very significant failure to comply with the court's order to disclose information about Quinn's assets.